Passing the Sniff Test (1 Peter 2:11-12)

 A pastor friend of mine started a church in Portland.
 They only ever grew to about forty or fifty people for the first few years, all of them Christian.
 One day the pastor, Rick, realized that he only hung around people who were like him, who shared the same views, held the same belief.
 He read every how-to book on how to reach people, and began to realize that the problem wasn't really a how-to problem.
 It was a want-to problem.
 He didn't want to reach out to those who were unlike him.
 He really didn't care.

 He decided to call for a weekly meeting, every Wednesday night, to repent – something, he says, that was pretty hard to market.
 They began to meet and to repent of the fact that they didn't care, that some of them hated their neighbors.
 They continued to pray this way for nine months.
-The story continues today with a church in one of the least Christian cities in America, and the people of that city like that church, because they realize that the Christians in the church like those who aren't like them.
+The story continues today with a church in one of the least Christian cities in States, and the people of that city like that church, because they realize that the Christians in the church like those who aren't like them.

 So how do you respond in a culture that's hostile to Christianity?
 According to Peter, and seen in places like in my friend's church in Portland, you don't withdraw.
 You stay connected with those who aren't like you.

-No strategy that focuses on them – The other thing that I wouldn't have minded if I got this letter back then would have been a strategy for changing these people.
+The other thing that I wouldn't have minded if I got this letter back then would have been a strategy for changing these people.
 I mean, they are clearly in the wrong, aren't they?
 They have such a negative and hostile view of Christianity.
 I would like a plan to change them.
 I would like it to be all about them.

 There is a place for strategy.
 Paul and some of the early missionaries were master strategists.
 They knew exactly what they were doing.
 Peter does in fact have a strategy, but it's not so much a strategy about them.
 The minute we focus on them, we've lost sight of the real challenge.
 The real challenge is us.